yezz123/My-Business/README.md

 # About
-My Buisness is a business management tool featuring featuring accounts, invoices, partners, projects, and server.
+My Buisness is a business management tool featuring accounts, invoices, partners, projects, and server.

 # Installation